yhat/logjam/README.md

 __This means when you write files to a directory that's been logjammed, you're actually writing to a stream__.

+## What can I use this for?
+Well...

 ## Installation
 ### Install FUSE
 Linux: